Chadtech/CtPaint/README.md

 * When I paste an image, during circle draw, the tool actually is select, though the toolbar still indicates circle
 * Make Sample automatically go to point tool, not previous
 * zoom into mouse location, not center
-* after replace selection selection box expands
+* X after replace selection selection box expands

 ------- LICENSING